groundy

 What the directive requires

-The order came from the Commerce Department, which administers U.S. export controls, and was addressed to Anthropic’s leadership.
+The order came from Commerce Secretary Howard Lutnick, who addressed a letter directly to Anthropic CEO Dario Amodei on the evening of June 12.
 According to reporting on the directive, it requires a license for the export, re-export, or domestic transfer of Fable 5 and Mythos 5, and it extends that restriction to any foreign national, including foreign nationals physically inside the United States and Anthropic’s own non-citizen employees.
+Anthropic was given approximately 90 minutes to comply before disabling the models.
+[Updated June 2026]

 That last point is what makes the order unusual.
 Conventional export controls stop a product at the border.
 This one follows the model inside the country and bars a class of people from touching it regardless of where they sit.
 Anthropic has staff who are not U.S. citizens, and the directive does not carve them out.